marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Oh.
 Yeah.
 A lot of good Science was really developing in those early years with between wars.
 Psychology, Philosophy, Education ideas, learning ideas, therapeutic ideas.

-DB: Did you write about some of that stuff in your book on [[Peat, Raymond [book] Mind and Tissue]]?
+DB: Did you write about some of that stuff in your book on [[Peat, Raymond > Mind and Tissue]]?

 RP: Yeah.